c565659/MANUAL_AI_SYSTEM/DATABASE/QA/Manual_Production_Checklist.md

 - [ ] No excessive Space Before or Space After is applied.
 - [ ] Heading spacing remains compact and consistent.
 - [ ] Heading spacing is controlled through Paragraph Styles.
+- [ ] All hierarchy spacing is measured from visible rendered text to visible rendered text.
+- [ ] Text-frame top or bottom bounds are not used as substitutes for visible text edges.
+- [ ] For vertically stacked headings, spacing is measured from the lowest visible glyph edge of the upper text to the highest visible glyph edge of the following text.
+- [ ] Tight text-frame geometry does not alter the approved text-to-text spacing.
+- [ ] Template-specific millimeter spacing values refer to visible text-to-text distance.

 ---

 ## Page Utilization Verification